0xideas/sequifier/documentation/consolidated-docs.md

 1. Set `distributed: true` in `training_spec`.
 2.  **Crucial:** You must have run `preprocess` with `write_format: pt` and `merge_output: false`.
 3. Set `world_size` to the number of GPUs.
-4. Sequifier uses `DistributedDataParallel` (DDP) to synchronize gradients across GPUs.
+4. Sequifier uses `DistributedDataParallel` (DDP) by default to synchronize gradients across GPUs.
+You can also enable fsdp: true for massive models to shard parameters, gradients, and optimizer states across your GPUs.

 ### 5\.
 Export Formats (`export_generative_model` vs `export_embedding_model`)